Daniel Arzani: Style of play

 Arzani has been praised for his quick speed and skillful dribbling, capable of playing across either wing or in behind the striker.
 He played street football and futsal from a young age.
+Statistically, Arzani has excelled in key attacking and defensive metrics, leading the A-League in successful dribbles in the 2017–18, 2023–24, and 2024–25 regular seasons, topping the league in passes, opposition box take-ons, and opposition half take-ons in 2024–25, while leading all forwards in total carries, carry distance, and defensive metrics such as tackles attempted and tackles won.

 Outside football

 Personal life

-Born in Iran to Sima and John Arzani along with his brother Ben, Daniel moved to Australia with his family at the age of seven and was raised in Sydney before moving to Melbourne.
+Born in Iran to Sima and John Arzani along with his brother Benjamin, Daniel moved to Australia with his family at the age of seven and was raised in Sydney before moving to Melbourne.
 He is fluent in English and Persian.
-Arzani is a former student of Sydney Boys High School and La Trobe University.
+His mother is a chemical engineer and his father and brother are dentists.
+Arzani is a former student of St Spyridon College, Sydney Boys High School, and La Trobe University.
+He enjoys reading fantasy books in his spare time.

 Sponsorship

 Arzani has a contract with American sportswear supplier Nike.

+Philanthropy

+Arzani has supported charitable initiatives by assisting with donations to SecondBite, an Australian food rescue organization.